ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

    1. If a binary ladder would have already been received from this log entry in step 2.2 when processing a previous label update, skip this log entry.

-   2. Obtain a binary ladder (as defined in {{search-binary-ladder}}) from this log entry where the target version is the previous greatest version of the label that existed.
+   2. Obtain a search binary ladder from this log entry where the target version is the previous greatest version of the label that existed.
 Lookups that would be omitted in a greatest-version search for the label are also omitted here.
 Note that this means that lookups that would occur in the rightmost distinguished log entry, or in log entries that were skipped by step 2.1, will still be omitted as if the log entries had been inspected.

    3. Verify that the binary ladder terminates in a way that is consistent with the previous greatest version of the label being the greatest that